papiodesu/leptos_book/src/appendix_reactive_graph.md

 Now those effects are run.
 (All of the effects will be marked "Check" at this point.)
 Before re-running its computation, the effect checks its parents to see if they are dirty.
 So

-- So "D」 goes to 「B」 and checks if it is 「Dirty".
+- So "D" goes to "B" and checks if it is "Dirty".
-- But "B」 is also marked 「Check」.
-So 「B" does the same thing:
+- But "B" is also marked "Check".
+So "B" does the same thing:
-  - "B」 goes to 「A」, and finds that it is 「Dirty".
+  - "B" goes to "A", and finds that it is "Dirty".
   - This means "B" needs to re-run, because one of its sources has changed.
-  - "B」 re-runs, generating a new value, and marks itself 「Clean"
+  - "B" re-runs, generating a new value, and marks itself "Clean"
   - Because "B" is a memo, it then checks its prior value against the new value.
   - If they are the same, "B" returns "no change."
 Otherwise, it returns "yes, I changed."
-- If "B」 returned “yes, I changed,” 「D" knows that it definitely needs to run and re-runs immediately before checking any other sources.
+- If "B" returned “yes, I changed,” "D" knows that it definitely needs to run and re-runs immediately before checking any other sources.
-- If "B」 returned “no, I didn’t change,” 「D」 continues on to check 「C」 (see process above for 「B".)
+- If "B" returned “no, I didn’t change,” "D" continues on to check "C" (see process above for "B".)
-- If neither "B」 nor 「C" has changed, the effect does not need to re-run.
+- If neither "B" nor "C" has changed, the effect does not need to re-run.
-- If either "B」 or 「C" did change, the effect now re-runs.
+- If either "B" or "C" did change, the effect now re-runs.

 Because the effect is only marked "Check" once and only queued once, it only runs once.